TrashMonks/Ereshkigal/README.markdown

 Discord roles that share the same role group are treated identically to each other by the bot for purposes of running commands.

+The value of `"channels"` functions much the same way but is for channels instead of roles.

 ### Allow Rules

 The real significance of role groups is which commands each of them is allowed to run.
 This is determined by *allow rules*.
-The value of `"allowed"` is an array of rules in the order in which they will be tried.
-(The order doesn't change the outcome.)
+The value of `"allowed"` is an array of rules.

-Continuing with the example role groups from the previous section, say that you wish to allow staff to use *all* commands and onboarders to use just `airlockcount` and `vettinglimit` commands.
+Continuing with the example role groups from the previous section, say that you wish to allow staff to use *all* commands and onboarders to use just `airlockcount` and `vettinglimit` commands (in all channels).
 Then the allow rules might look like this:

     [
         {
             "commands": "*",
             "roles": [
                 "staff"
-            ]
+            ],
+            "channels": "*"
         },
         {
             "commands": [